 What to Eat Post-Exercise

 To get the most out of your post-workout meals, you need to eat the right foods.
 After a challenging workout, you need to focus on what macronutrients — carbohydrates, protein and fats — you consume.
 Getting the three macros from the right sources will supply your body with the nutrition it needs to rebuild and recover.
+Understanding and prioritizing post-workout nutrition is essential in order to fuel your body.

 Here is how each macro replenishes the body.